 What is AEP in ACI?
 Learn ACI AEP Easily

-The ACI AEP or AAEP (Attachable Access Entity Profile) is one of the essential access policies that we require in any ACI deployment.
-However, many ACI users are not clear about this object!
+The Cisco ACI AEP or AAEP (Attachable Access Entity Profile) is one of the essential access policies that we require in any Cisco ACI deployment.
+However, many Cisco ACI users are not clear about this object!

-In this article, I explained the AEP in a simple and clear way with a LAB demo.
+In this article, I explained the AEP clearly with a LAB demo.

 Summary